After logging into the application, the Character selection screen is displayed.

 From a Rule Set level you can you can dictate and define many aspects of a Game:

-To add or create a new Rule Set select this option from the top right.
+To add or create a new Rule Set select this option from “New Rule Set” tile.
 There are 3 methods to obtain a new Rule Set.

 “Core Rule Sets” or “Core Content” is content created & managed by the RPGSmith administration team.
 All Rule Sets that show up when you select “ADD RULE SET” are examples of Core Content.
 After core content has been deployed (ADDed) to your account, you have the ability to change/update any of the character stats or records (Items, Spells, Abilities) associated with this Rule Set to suit your preference.